medic/cht-core/TESTING.md

 2. Extract it anyhere
 3. From your cht-core directory, run `npx allure open <path>/allure-report/`.

-### Github Actions Protractor Run
+### GitHub Actions Protractor Run

 The build process compiles our application.
 Then installs horticulturalist to run the app.
 This puts us closer to production.
 Executes `grunt ci-e2e`.
 Which then installs and runs chromedriver.
 Runs the protractor tests against the installed app version.
 Currently there are 3 jobs that execute in the supported node environments.

-### WebdriverIO Github Actions Run
+### WebdriverIO GitHub Actions Run

 The main difference now is that `grunt ci-webdriver` is executed now instead of `ci-e2e`.
 This executes the Webdriver IO tests.

-## Protractor Tips
+## Tips to write tests

-### File Structure
-Test files should represent a feature within the application.
-Using `describe` to identify the feature and `it` to detail the individual functions of the feature.

-EX: `describe('Users can login')`  `it('with valid credentials')`.

-### Page Object Model
-We are leveraging the [page object model](https://www.thoughtworks.com/insights/blog/using-page-objects-overcome-protractors-shortcomings) for structure.
-When identifying elements they should be added to a page object and not within a test file.
-Add functions that perform actions to the page within the page object.
-Keep expects outside of page objects.
-The tests should be self-documenting.

-### Adding identifiers
-In some cases, adding a unique identifier to an element may be necessary.
-This could be a piece of data related to the element, or a unique name (which can be done by adding a `test-` attribute to the app code).

-Ex:  `attr.test-id="{{ msg.key }}" ` Will add a `test-id` attribute with the data from the app.

-Then it can be consumed in the test by getting an element by css.
-EX: ``element(by.css(`#message-list li[test-id="${identifier}"]`)),``

-Adding a test identifier a good option for cases where a CSS selector would otherwise be fragile such as selecting based on an assumed element structure or selecting on CSS classes intended for visual design that may change.
+Please have a look at the [Automate Test Guide](tests/AUTOMATE_TEST_GUIDE.md) for details about how to write good tests.

 ## Debugging
 Documented here are two ways to run individual tests and have your IDE break on the specific test.

 When debugging it can be helpful to disable the headless browser mode so that you can see the browser window as the tests run.
-To do this, remove `--headless` from the [tests/conf.js](tests/conf.js) file for the Protractor tests and the [tests/wdio.conf.js](tests/wdio.conf.js) file for the WebdriverID tests.
+To do this, remove `--headless` from the [tests/conf.js](tests/conf.js) file for the Protractor tests and the [tests/e2e/default/wdio.conf.js](tests/e2e/default/wdio.conf.js) file for the WebdriverID tests.

 ### WebdriverIO